MRtrix3/mrtrix3/docs/constrained_spherical_deconvolution/response_function_estimation.rst

 Grey matter and CSF are further constrained by an (upper) 0.2 FA threshold.
-A notable difference between this implementation and the algorithm described in `Jeurissen et al. (2014) <http://www.sciencedirect.com/science/article/pii/S1053811914006442>`__ is the criterium to extract single-fibre voxels from the white matter
+A notable difference between this implementation and the algorithm described in `Jeurissen et al. (2014) <http://www.sciencedirect.com/science/article/pii/S1053811914006442>`__ is the criterion to extract single-fibre voxels from the white matter
 segmentation: this implementation calls upon the ``tournier`` algorithm to do so, while the paper uses a simple (lower) 0.7 FA threshold.